eidp/actions-kubernetes/deploy-preview/README.md

 **Requirements:**
 - Your workflow must include both `pull_request` and `issue_comment` triggers
 - Your workflow must have the required permissions: `contents:read`, `pull-requests:write`, `issues:write`
+- Your workflow must checkout the PR branch when triggered by slash commands (see example above)
 - The commenter must have write or admin access to the repository

+### Why checkout the PR branch?

+When workflows are triggered by `issue_comment` events, GitHub runs them from the **default branch** (usually `main`) for security reasons.
+This means without the checkout step, your workflow would deploy code from `main` instead of the PR's code.

+The `xt0rted/pull-request-comment-branch` action solves this by fetching the PR's branch reference from the GitHub API, allowing you to checkout and deploy the actual PR code.
+This is the standard pattern used across the GitHub Actions ecosystem for slash commands.